-SO1 - To plan for sufficient waste management facilities to meet Merseyside and Halton's identified waste management needs.

-SO2 - To promote waste minimisation and optimise re-use and recycling of waste materials for both waste specific and non-waste planning applications.

-SO3 - To encourage waste management facilities which increase re-use, recycling and value/energy recovery of all waste types, including through the use of new, effective and safe waste management technologies where appropriate, and minimise final disposal, in order to meet national targets and Merseyside and Halton's local waste targets.

-SO4 - For Merseyside and Halton, as one of the North West's City Regions, to be a leader in promoting transformation of waste to resource to encourage social, economic, environmental and employment gain from sustainable waste management.

-SO5 - To raise awareness in sustainable waste management amongst the people and business communities of Merseyside and Halton to reduce waste arisings and increase recycling rates, in particular given the low starting point for the sub-region in terms of recycling.

-SO6 - To minimise the adverse effects of waste management development (including transportation) and enhance positive impacts where possible, on human health, local amenity and the natural and urban environment and heritage of Merseyside and Halton.

-SO7 - To promote high quality development for waste management facilities.

-SO8 - For all new waste management facilities on Merseyside and Halton to take account of and contribute to reductions in greenhouse gas emissions and mitigate the effects of climate change.
+- SO1 To plan for sufficient waste management facilities to meet Merseyside and Halton's identified waste management needs. - SO2 To promote waste minimisation and optimise re-use and recycling of waste materials for both waste specific and non-waste planning applications. - SO3 To encourage waste management facilities which increase re-use, recycling and value/energy recovery of all waste types, including through the use of new, effective and safe waste management technologies where appropriate, and minimise final disposal, in order to meet national targets and Merseyside and Halton's local waste targets. - SO4 For Merseyside and Halton, as one of the North West's City Regions, to be a leader in promoting transformation of waste to resource to encourage social, economic, environmental and employment gain from sustainable waste management. - SO5 To raise awareness in sustainable waste management amongst the people and business communities of Merseyside and Halton to reduce waste arisings and increase recycling rates, in particular given the low starting point for the sub-region in terms of recycling. - SO6 To minimise the adverse effects of waste management development (including transportation) and enhance positive impacts where possible, on human health, local amenity and the natural and urban environment and heritage of Merseyside and Halton. - SO7 To promote high quality development for waste management facilities. - SO8 For all new waste management facilities on Merseyside and Halton to take account of and contribute to reductions in greenhouse gas emissions and mitigate the effects of climate change.

-3.6 The strategic objectives are important to secure the delivery of the Waste DPD.
-For this reason the strategic objectives are linked to the development management policies and included as part of the Implementation and monitoring strategy.

-3.7 SO1 has raised most comments, particularly from neighbouring waste planning authorities who are concerned with Merseyside and Halton's continuing need to export non-inert waste to landfill.
+- 3.6 The Strategic Objectives are important to secure the delivery of the Waste LP.
+For this reason, the Strategic Objectives are linked to the development management policies and the monitoring of achievement of the objectives is included as part of the Implementation and Monitoring strategy. - 3.7 SO1 has raised most comments, particularly from neighbouring waste planning authorities who are concerned with Merseyside and Halton's continuing need to export non-inert waste to landfill.
 It is important to note that Merseyside and Halton must strive to be self sufficient otherwise the sub-region would be in conflict with national planning policy (PPS10).
-However, RSS (para 9.35) acknowledges that some metropolitan areas are unlikely to meet planning and other requirements for landfill provision, and therefore should compensate by providing additional treatment capacity to compensate for residual waste that is exported and to promote movement of waste up the waste hierarchy to minimise the amount of waste that needs to be disposed to landfill.
+However, RSS (para 9.35) acknowledges that some metropolitan areas are unlikely to meet planning and other requirements for landfill provision, and therefore should compensate by providing additional treatment capacity to compensate for residual waste that is exported, and to promote movement of waste up the waste hierarchy to minimise the amount of waste that needs to be disposed to landfill.
 This is the approach that Merseyside and Halton has adopted.

-3.8 During the preparation of the Waste DPD, there has been regular liaison with the waste industry including landfill operators in the North West region, and as a consequence Merseyside and Halton is confident that there will be sufficient landfill capacity in the NW region to meet its needs without seriously impinging on the overall regional landfill capacity and the neighbouring sub-regions capacity to meet their needs.
+During the preparation of the Waste LP, there has been regular liaison with the waste industry including landfill operators in the North West region, and as a consequence Merseyside and Halton are confident that there will be sufficient landfill capacity in the region to meet its needs without seriously impinging on the overall regional landfill capacity and the neighbouring sub-region's capacity to meet their needs.